lucatume/function-mocker/README.md

     }

-When trying to mock instance method the `FunctionMocker::mock` will merely return a PHPUnit mock object acting, for all intents and purposes, as such
+When trying to replace an instance method the `FunctionMocker::replace` will return an extended PHPUnit mock object implementing all the [original methods](https://phpunit.de/manual/current/en/test-doubles.html).

     // file SomeClass.php